rosenstand/go-vedirect/README.md

 It currently uses the [tarm/serial](https://github.com/tarm/serial) Go package for setting up the serial port.

-Has been tested on a Raspberry Pi Zero W connected to a Victron Energy SmartSolar MPPT 75/15.
+Has been tested on a Raspberry Pi Zero W connected to a Victron Energy SmartSolar MPPT 75/15 solar charger.

 ## Disclaimer
 This is my first Go program.
 It's not pretty (yet).
 Suggestions for improvements will be highly appreciated.